Have you tried the ACTS Prayer method?

 Confessing our sins comes from a humble and broken spirit.
 We have to see that when we sin, we sin against God.
 When we repent, we should take all steps necessary so we don’t actively keep repeating the same sin and confessing it.

 The Holy Spirit helps us in our weaknesses.
 We should ask Him to help us overcome the sin and temptations that can easily enslave us and stop us from enjoying a wonderful relationship with our Heavenly Father.

 Once we have confessed our sins and received God’s promise of forgiveness, we can then give thanks to God.
-Giving thanks shows that we appreciate what God has given us.
+Embraceing the spirit of Thanksgiving shows that we appreciate what God has given us.

 It’s so easy in this modern world to always want more and more stuff.
 Technology is moving at such a fast pace and keeps us discontent with what we have.

 There’s a desire for newer and faster models being created in us.
 This could be TVs, cellphones, cars, watches, and all things technology.

 But God wants us to consider the present and be grateful.
 Being thankful for what we have while waiting on God for what we still need, helps us trust God.
 He is faithful to provide for His children because He is a loving father.